lightvector/KataGo/README.md

      * Also, if you're low on disk space, take a look also at the `./selfplay/shuffle.sh` script (which is called by `shuffle_and_export_loop.sh`).
 Right now it's *very* conservative about cleaning up old shuffles but you could tweak it to be a bit more aggressive.
    * `cd python; ./selfplay/train.sh $BASEDIR/ $TRAININGNAME b6c96 >> log.txt 2>&1 & disown`
      * This starts the training.
 You may want to look at or edit the train.sh script, it also snapshots the state of the repo for logging, as well as contains some training parameters that can be tweaked.
-   * `cpp/main gatekeeper -rejected-models-dir $BASEDIR/rejectedmodels -accepted-models-dir $BASEDIR/models/ -sgf-output-dir $BASEDIR/gatekeepersgf/ -test-models-dir $BASED\
-IR/modelstobetested/ -config-file cpp/configs/GATEKEEPERCONFIG.cfg >> log.txt 2>&1 & disown`
+   * `cpp/main gatekeeper -rejected-models-dir $BASEDIR/rejectedmodels -accepted-models-dir $BASEDIR/models/ -sgf-output-dir $BASEDIR/gatekeepersgf/ -test-models-dir $BASEDIR/modelstobetested/ -config-file cpp/configs/GATEKEEPERCONFIG.cfg >> log.txt 2>&1 & disown`
      * This starts the gatekeeper.
 Some example configs for different numbers of GPUs are: configs/gatekeeper{1,2a,2b,2c}.cfg.
 Again, you may want to edit these.
 The number of simultaneous game threads here is also large for the same reasons as for selfplay.